-Deadline: July 15, 2020 (11:59pm Pacific Time for online entries)
+Deadline: July 15, 2021 (11:59pm Pacific Time for online entries)

-With the winners judged in a blind review by the editors to ensure a fair and consistent selection, an entry fee that is simply a one-year subscription to the magazine—and a runner-up Readers' Choice Award to be chosen by the writers themselves—the Rattle Poetry Prize aims to be one of the most writer-friendly and popular poetry contests around.
+With the winners judged in a masked review by the editors to ensure a fair and consistent selection, an entry fee that is simply a one-year subscription to the magazine—and a runner-up Readers' Choice Award to be chosen by the writers themselves—the Rattle Poetry Prize aims to be one of the most writer-friendly and popular poetry contests around.

 We accept entries online and by mail.
 See Rattle's website for the complete guidelines and to read all of the past winners.

 Please enjoy the 2021 Readers' Choice Award winner by Kitty Carpenter, published in Rattle #70, Winter 2020:

 The barn roof sags like an ancient mare's back.

 The field, overgrown, parts of it a marsh

 where the pond spills over.
 No hay or sacks

 of grain are stacked for the cold.
 In the harsh

 winters of my youth, Mama, with an axe,